8base/old-documentation/8base-console/authentication.md

 * **Roles**: Roles can be either Guest, Administrator, or any custom role.
 Multiple-roles can be selected.

 #### Client information
 An authentication profile's corresponding client-side information is generated once created.
-Client-side information allows for connecting client applications to the 8base backend and any corresponding authentication settings.
-Client ID and Domain are not sensitive strings and get added to one or more client apps.
+Client-side information allows for connecting client applications to the 8base back-end and any corresponding authentication settings.
+Client ID and Domain are not sensitive strings and are added to one or more client apps.

 #### Configure Callback URLs
-A callback URL is an endpoint that gets invoked after a user authenticates.
+A callback URL is an endpoint that is invoked after a user authenticates.
 Users are not able to log into an application and receive an error if this field is left empty.
 By default, the callback URL `http://localhost:3000/auth/callback` is set.
-Keep it or replace it with an existing URL from your application.
+Keep it, or replace it with an existing URL from your application.

 #### Configure Logout URLs
-The logout URL is where a user gets returned to after logging out.
+The logout URL is where a user is sent after logging out.
 Specify them in the Allowed Logout URLs field.
 The default logout URL is http://localhost:3000/ and attempting to log out when no logout URL was provided displays an error.

 ### Your Own Auth0 Account
 There are only a few steps required to set up your Auth0 account on 8base.
 First, navigate to the `Settings > Authentication` of your workspace and create a new *Authentication Profile*.
 In the form that appears, select *Your Auth0 Account*.